itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

 Compilation
 =============

 FlyCapture version 2.13.3.31 uses libiomp5md.dll in version 5.0.2011.1108.
 Libiomp5md.dll is also used by numpy (mkl version), but often in another version that is not compatible (there is an error when opening itom).
 Since it is impossible to load two dlls of the same name in one process, you may need to edit the FlyCapture2_vXXX.dll.
-A useful tool for this is the "CFF Explorer".
+A useful tool for this is the software "CFF Explorer".
 This program allows you to change the import table of the DLL.

-    -open FlyCapture2_vXXX.dll loaded by the plugin using "CFF Explorer".
-The File should be located at ...\itom\build\itom\libs
+    * open FlyCapture2_vXXX.dll loaded by the plugin using **CFF Explorer**.
+The File should be located at *...\itom\build\itom\libs*
-    -change the name libiomp5md.dll under Import Directory to a different name -save the changes
+    * change the name libiomp5md.dll under Import Directory to a different name (e.g. libiomp5mm.dll)
-    -rename the ...\itom\build\itom\libs\libiomp5md.dll
+    * save the changes of the changed FlyCapture2_vXXX.dll in **CFF Explorer**
+    * rename the libiomp5md.dll in *...\itom\build\itom\libs* (as well as the source of the FlyCapture SDK if necessary) to the new name, too (e.g. libiomp5mm.dll)

+The result is, that FlyCapture2_vXXX.dll does not depend any more on the old *libiomp5md.dll* but on the renamed version with the same content.
+This might resolve the name conflict with the same file (different version) shipped with Numpy+MKL.

 Image Acquisition